-Provide a unique professional service
+Provide a unique professional service in pharmacy

 By offering myDNA in your pharmacy, you can now provide a more personalised service to your customers.